renesas-rz/rzv_ai_sdk/Q07_plant_disease_classification/readme.md

 #### Application: Termination
-- Application can be terminated by pressing `Esc` key on the USB keyboard connected to the board.
+- Application can be terminated by Double clicking on the window.
-- Alternatively, User can force close the application using `CTRL+c` on the board console.
+- Alternatively, to force close the application, switch from the application window to the terminal by pressing `Super(windows key)+Tab` and press `CTRL + C`.

 ## Application: Specifications